scottie-l/reading-notes/reading-notes-401/class-19.md

 3. What’s the difference between a FIFO and a standard queue?
 Standard queues provide at-least-once delivery, which means that each message is delivered at least once.
 FIFO queues provide exactly-once processing, which means that each message is delivered once and remains available until a consumer processes it and deletes it.
 Duplicates are not introduced into the queue. <a href = "https://aws.amazon.com/sqs/faqs/#:~:text=Standard%20queues%20provide%20at%2Dleast,processes%20it%20and%20deletes%20it.">"Source"</a>

 4. How can the server be assured a message was properly received?
 The packets are numbered and given a checksum value.
-The packets are asembled in order by number and the checksums are compared against an expected checksum.
-If any packet is missing or data is not complete or mutatated, the packet numbers and checksums won't match.
+The packets are assembled in order by number and the checksums are compared against an expected checksum.
+If any packet is missing or data is not complete or mutated, the packet numbers and checksums won't match.
 The server can then send a request for the missing data.

 5. Document the following Vocabulary Terms: